NLeSC/DiVE/README.md

 		"3951":{"Coordinates":[0.99860800383893167,0.61276015046241838,0.450976426942296],
 			"Categories":["Prototheca cutis","Prototheca cutis","Prototheca","",""],
-			"Properties":[9,4,4]}
+			"Properties":["0", "Rhodotorula glutinis", "1", "5", "12688892", "0.998", "5" , "True", "0", "False", "5", "1",  "True","1","518", "0", "-1", "Rhodotorula", "", "Sporidiobolales", "Microbotryomycetes"]}

-Optionally, if data has numerical properties, the dictionary should also contain an entry
+Optionally, if data has properties, the dictionary should also contain an entry

-		"NamesOfProperties":{"name1", "name2", "name3"}
+		"NamesOfProperties":{"name1", "name2", ..., "name_n"}

 ## From output of LargeVis to input of DiVE ##

+The output of [LargeVis](http://github.com/sonjageorgievska/LargeVis/) is a text file - every line has the id of the point, and 3 coordinates (real numbers).
+Only the first line is an exception: it contains the number of points and the dimension.
+Here is an example:

+		4271 3
+		0 -33.729916 17.692684 17.466749
+		1 -32.923210 17.249269 18.111458

-The output of [LargeVis](http://github.com/sonjageorgievska/LargeVis/) can be processed into an input of the viewer by using the python script "MakeVizDataWithProperMetaData.py" in the folder "prepareData".
+It can be processed into an input of the viewer by using the python script "MakeVizDataWithProperMetaData.py" in the folder "prepareData".
 It is called with

-		python MakeVizDataWithProperMetaData.py -coord coordinatesFile -metadata metaDataFile -dir baseDir -np -namesOfPropertiesFile -pif -propertiesIntensitiesFile
+		python MakeVizDataWithProperMetaData.py -coord coordinatesFile -metadata metaDataFile -dir baseDir -np -namesOfPropertiesFile -pif -propertiesFile